melonic86/Atem-Tally-M5Unified/README.md

-**Note:** I use this code for M5StickCPlus2 tally directly connected to a ATEM mini, it shold work an all M5 stick and all ATEM.
+**Note:** I use this code for M5StickCPlus2 tally directly connected to a ATEM mini, it should work an all M5 stick and all ATEM.

 **Installation**